 An official website of the European Union.
 See all European Institutions

-A credible enlargement policy is a key component of the EU's Global Strategy and is not only a strategic investment in Europe's security and prosperity, but has already contributed greatly to peace in formerly war-torn areas.
-The EU's enlargement conditionality as well as the focus on strong regional cooperation helps create the political environment conducive to bilateral issues being resolved or no longer being politically instrumentalised.
+A credible enlargement policy is a key component of the EU's Global Strategy for Foreign and Security Policy.
+It is not only a strategic investment in Europe's security and prosperity, but has already contributed greatly to peace in formerly war-torn areas.
+The EU's enlargement conditionality, as well as the focus on strong regional cooperation helps create a political environment conducive to bilateral issues being resolved or no longer being politically instrumentalised.

-EU support for and cooperation with its partners in the region delivers concrete benefits today: opportunities to travel, study abroad, gradual improvement of governance and rule of law, good neighbourly relations, and regional cooperation.
+EU support for and cooperation with its partners in the region delivers concrete benefits today: fostering economic development to create jobs, opportunities to travel and to study abroad, improvement of governance and rule of law, strengthening good neighbourly relations, and regional cooperation.

-There is strong EU political and financial support for cooperation in the region, which acts a catalyst for reconciliation and good neighbourly relations.
-In addition to its strong political support for the Western Balkans Six and the Berlin Process, the EU is providing concrete financial support for six regional initiatives, including the Regional Cooperation Council, to boost economic development, improve connectivity, and enhance security and many other benefits across the region.
-The EU is supporting the Western Balkans initiative to establish a Regional Economic Area to make the region of 20 million people more attractive to investors, creating new jobs and opportunities within the region.
+There is strong EU political and financial support for cooperation in the region, which acts as a catalyst for reconciliation and good neighbourly relations.
+In addition to its strong political support for the Western Balkans and the Berlin Process, the EU is providing concrete financial support for seven regional co-operation organisations, including the Regional Cooperation Council, to boost economic development, improve connectivity, and enhance security and many other benefits across the region.
+The EU is supporting the Western Balkans initiative to establish a Regional Economic Area to make the region of some 18 million people more attractive to investors, creating new jobs and opportunities within the region.

-IPA: The Instrument for Pre-accession Assistance (IPA) is the means by which the EU supports reforms in the 'enlargement countries' with financial and technical help.
-The IPA funds – now in its second period - build up the capacities of the countries throughout the accession process, resulting in progressive, positive developments in the region.
+IPA: The Instrument for Pre-accession Assistance (IPA) is the means by which the EU supports reforms in the enlargement region with financial and technical help.
+IPA II aims at supporting the partners in the reforms they have to undertake throughout the accession process, resulting in progressive, positive developments in the region.
 IPA II builds on the results already achieved by dedicating nearly €4 billion among individual partners in the Western Balkans and an additional €3 billion in multi-country funds for the period 2014-2020.

-EU pre-accession funds are a sound investment into the future of both the enlargement countries and the EU itself.
-They help the beneficiaries make political and economic reforms, preparing them for the rights and obligations that come with EU membership.
-Those reforms provide their citizens with better opportunities and allow for development of standards equal to the ones enjoyed by citizens of the EU.
-The pre-accession funds also help the EU reach its own objectives regarding a sustainable economic recovery, energy supply, transport, the environment and climate change, etc.
+EU pre-accession funds are a sound investment into the future of both the Western Balkans and the EU itself.
+They help the IPA beneficiaries complete political and economic reforms, preparing them for the rights and obligations that come with EU membership.
+Those reforms provide their citizens with better opportunities and will contribute raising standards closer to the ones enjoyed by EU citizens.

-Creating opportunities for youth and innovation: Direct participation in EU programmes such as Erasmus+, Horizon 2020, Creative Europe, and COSME helps partners boost their development by creating opportunities for young people and researchers.
-In 2015, more than 18,000 students took advantage of the Erasmus+ programme for youth related actions.
+Creating opportunities for youth and innovation: Direct participation in EU programmes such as Erasmus+, Horizon 2020, Creative Europe, and COSME helps the Western Balkans partners boost their development by creating opportunities for young people and researchers.
+In 2016, more than 5,000 students and staff from the Western Balkans took advantage of exchange opportunities provided by Erasmus+.
+Additionally, approximately 7,000 young people and youth workers participated in youth exchanges, another 50,000 persons were involved on the local level in different conferences, meetings or large-scale events organised through Erasmus+.
 The Horizon 2020 research and innovation programme will provide more than €125 million in EU funding between 2014 and 2020 to boost research and innovation in the region.

-Regional and Global Security: Two Common Security and Defence Policy (CSDP) missions (EUFOR’s Operation Althea and EULEX Kosovo) operate in the region; at the same time the partners in the Western Balkans are making steps towards becoming security providers, with 10 contingents operating in EU CSDP missions throughout the world.
+Regional and Global Security: Two Common Security and Defence Policy (CSDP) missions (EUFOR Althea and EULEX Kosovo) operate in the region; at the same time the partners in the Western Balkans are making steps towards becoming security providers, with 10 contingents operating in EU CSDP missions throughout the world.

-Migration: The EU has strongly supported and continues to support Western Balkan partners with more than €100 million through dedicated financial support programmes and humanitarian aid, delivery of expertise on the ground, ensuring smooth handling of migration flows and minimising space for threats to human rights.
+Migration: The EU has strongly supported and continues to support Western Balkan partners with more than €100 million through dedicated financial support and humanitarian aid, as well as delivery of expertise on the ground, ensuring smooth handling of migration flows and minimising space for threats to human rights.